keesschollaart81/case.schollaart.net/_posts/2019-10-31-device-offline-detection-with-durable-entities.md

 -->

 A normal Azure Functions Consumption plan was able to process 300 messages per second.
 I also did a testrun with an Azure Functions Premium Consumption plan with the mid-sized ES2 SKU.
 This run (screenshot 2 and 3) was able to process ~1250 messages per second.

+In these test cases, these 'messages' are messages coming from 10000 devices (3000 devices for the first test), processed by the 'Client Function', ingested via an Azure Storage Queue.
+Azure Functions had to do more 'executions' than these ~1250 messages per second, because after getting the message it has to 'recover' the entity, send messages to Azure SignalR Service, etc. So this number is end-to-end.
+With the highest load, a total of ~4000 Azure Functions operations per second were logged.

 ## Conclusion